Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
 8. For the App ID URI, enter https://\<your_tenant_name\>/TodoListService, replacing \<your_tenant_name\> with the name of your Azure AD tenant.
-9. From the Settings menu, choose **Keys** and add a key - select a key duration of either 1 year or 2 years.
-When you save this page, the key value will be displayed, copy and save the value in a safe location - you will need this key later to configure the project in Visual Studio - this key value will not be displayed again, nor retrievable by any other means, so please record it as soon as it is visible from the Azure Portal.
+9. From the Settings menu, choose **Keys** and add a key
+    - select a key duration of either 1 year or 2 years.
+When you save this page, the key value will be displayed, copy and save the value in a safe location
+    - you will need this key later to configure the project in Visual Studio
+    - this key value will not be displayed again, nor retrievable by any other means, so please record it as soon as it is visible from the Azure Portal.

-NOTE:  In this sample, the TodoListService makes a delegated identity call to the Graph API to read the user's profile.
-By default, when the TodoListService is registered with Active Directory, it is configured to request this permission in the "Required Permissions" configuration section.
+NOTE:  In this sample, the `TodoListService` makes a delegated identity call to the Microsoft Graph API to read the user's profile.
+By default, when the `TodoListService` is registered with Active Directory, it is configured to request this permission in the "Required Permissions" configuration section.
 If you modify the TodoListService to call a different API, or if you build your own service that makes an On Behalf Of call, the service it calls and the permissions it requires must be added to the "Required Permissions" configuration in Azure AD.

 #### Register the TodoListClient app